-Find a balance between branding and direct response.
+For our purposes, branding emails are more content-based.
+These are emails that are focused on informing and inspiring the reader, which builds brand recognition and loyalty.
+Direct response emails have a call to action that involves conversion.
+Both are important, one for immediate ROI (return on investment) and one for CLTV (customer lifetime value).
 If you are steering too heavy in one direction you are likely missing an opportunity for optimal success.
 A lot of companies get caught up in their brand and creating the catchiest copy, or the most clever designs.
 While it’s important to create a unique and exciting voice, you can’t lose site of the goal – to actually get these users to the site and buying.

-Underestimate the power of the pre-header.
+Pre-header copy is a preview of what the email will be about before a reader opens it.
+This is the smaller copy you can read on your phone or browser before you click on an email to open it.
 You’re missing a big opportunity to increase your open rates if you aren’t putting some thought into this little snippet.
 The pre-header is the support your subject line needs.
-Generally, you want your subject line to be short, sweet, and powerful, so if you need a little extra room to get your point across, you absolutely can…and should.
+Generally, you want your subject line to be short, sweet, and powerful, so if you need a little extra room to get your point across, this is the place to do it.

-Your research.
 Best practices are great to base theories off of, but every company is different.
-Also, what might work for your neighbor might not work for you.
-When optimizing your campaigns for the best time to send having a sense of industry benchmarks is helpful…but you’ll get your best information from your own analysis anyways.
+What works for your neighbor might not work for you.
+When optimizing your campaigns for the best time to send, having a sense of industry benchmarks is helpful…but you’ll get your best information from your own analysis anyways.
 Dive into analytical tools such as Google Analytics and figure out what looks best for you.